 This list generally excludes attributes that are used to maintain referential integrity in the databases that carry these objects, since these usually make sense only within the context of such a database, whereas the scope of the signatures is only one specific object.
 Since the attributes in the referred object (such as mnt-by, admin-c, tech-c, ...) can change without any modifications to the signed object, signing such attributes could lead to false sense of security in terms of the contents of the signed data; therefore including such attributes should only be done in order to provide full integrity protection of the object itself.

 The newly constructed "signature" attribute is always included in the list.
+The signature under construction MUST NOT include signature attributes that are already present in the object.

-- as-block:
+as-block:

-- \ as-block

-- \ org

-- \ signature
+- as-block - signature

 aut-num: